 Should I Apply Test-Optional?

 The bottom line is that a strong test score will still help your student’s application.
 “Strong” here means at or above a college’s median SAT score.
-If your student scores at or above a college’s median, submit the score.
+If your student scores at or above a college’s 75th percentile, submit the score.
+In many cases, a student who scores at or above a college’s median should submit.
 If your student’s score is lower than that, then their grades and academic rigor need to be able to replace the test score on their application in order for it to make sense not to submit the score.

 What “Replaces” Test Scores?